COVID-19 Vaccines

 No safety steps were passed over to make the COVID-19 vaccine available as quickly as it was.
 Phase I trials were either combined with or replaced by Phase II trials, which just involve different numbers of people in clinical tests.
 Manufacturers also made the vaccine 'at-risk,' meaning they would have lost money if the vaccine did not work, a step that is usually not taken except in extreme circumstances like the COVID-19 pandemic.
 Different groups also sped up their logistics planning to make sure the vaccine could be distributed to vulnerable groups as soon as an emergency use authorization was granted by the FDA.

-Trials for all vaccines currently authorized for use in the U.S. included people from all communities to closely match the demographics of the U.S. population and ensure representation from different age groups, races and ethnic backgrounds.
+Trials for all vaccines currently authorized and approved for use in the U.S. included people from all communities to closely match the demographics of the U.S. population and ensure representation from different age groups, races and ethnic backgrounds.

 In the Pfizer/BioNTech clinical trials, there were over 44,000 participants over the age of 16.
 The trial for 12 - 15 year olds included 2,260 adolescents.
 The trial for 5 - 11 year olds included 2,268 children.
 About 30% of U.S. participants in the Pfizer trials were from racial and ethnic minorities, and about 45% of U.S. participants were between 56 ā 85 years of age.